Leadership Assessment Tools: Essential Primer

 • Reference Checks – Other people’s opinions are subjective and are based on limited observations of the person.
 That’s why they’re weak predictors of job performance.
 Don’t weigh these too heavily and consider not doing them at all.

-Type Indicators are NOT psychometric tests or assessments.
+Type Indicators are NOT reliable or valid assessments.
 Save your money and don’t use them to assess leaders (or anyone).
 Learn more

 • Assessment Centers.
 Traditionally, these are conducted in-person and used for leadership development.
 However, they can be delivered virtually, and some companies use them for hiring.
 Groups of leaders participate in individual activities (e.g., in-basket, role plays, presentations) and group exercises (e.g., a problem-solving or discussion exercise).
 Trained assessors (often, entry-level consultants) observe the interactions and assign ratings on competencies that each exercise was designed to measure.